Dog Friendly Holidays in St Ives

 The great thing about Cornwall is the unlimited number of gorgeous beaches that dogs can enjoy.
-However, between Easter day to October 1st there are restrictions on most of the beaches.
-These restrictions are no dogs allowed on beaches between 8am to 7pm.
+However, between Easter day through to September 30th there are restrictions on many of the beaches.

-However, some beaches, including the fabulous Porth Kidney beach are dog friendly all year round.
+It's good to know that some beaches, including the fabulous Porth Kidney beach located in Lelant are dog friendly ALL year round.

 Situated just off, Trencrom dominates the local area, towering over Llant Downs.
 You can walk around the base of the hill and from the granite outcrop on its summit there are breathtaking views over to St Ives and in the other direction Mounts Bay.